Total Shoulder Replacement

 Proximal Humerus Fractures

-The upper arm can fracture for a variety of reasons.
-Proximal humerus fractures are typically caused by trauma-related injuries such as a fall but become more common in persons around the average age of 60 as they become more prone to osteoporosis.
-The proximal humerus includes four parts: the articulating surface, the greater and lesser tuberosity, and the humeral shaft.
-When complex proximal humerus fractures occur, they tend to break off into three or four parts in consistent patterns around the ball-and-socket joint.
+The upper arm bone, or proximal humerus, can fracture for various reasons.
+These injuries are often caused by trauma, such as a fall, and become more common after age 60 when bones may weaken due to osteoporosis.
+The proximal humerus consists of four parts: the joint surface, greater and lesser tuberosities, and the humeral shaft.
+When complex fractures occur, these parts can separate into three or four distinct pieces around the ball-and-socket joint.

 Primary vs. Reverse Total Shoulder Replacement

-There are 2 types of shoulder replacements that can be performed, primary (anatomic) shoulder replacement or reverse total shoulder replacement.
-In primary TSA, the ball and socket are replaced as they are present in your natural shoulder.
-In reverse TSA, the ball is placed on your socket and the socket is placed on your ball side of the joint.
+There are two main types of shoulder replacement procedures: primary (anatomic) and reverse.
+In a primary total shoulder arthroplasty, the ball and socket are replaced in their natural positions.
+In a reverse total shoulder arthroplasty, the positions are switched: the ball is placed on the socket side, and the socket is placed on the ball side.

 Shoulder Treatments